Teaching and research divisions of the IUNR

-The Institute for Natural Resource Sciences (IUNR) is split into three divisions (Teaching, Centre for Ecological Engineering, Centre for Ecosystems and Biodiversity and Centre for Environmental and Agrofood Systems) under the leadership of the Institute Director, Prof. Dr. Rolf Krebs.
+The Institute for Natural Resource Sciences (IUNR) is split into four divisions (Teaching, Centre for Ecological Engineering, Centre for Ecosystems and Biodiversity and Centre for Environmental and Agrofood Systems) under the leadership of the Institute Director, Prof. Dr. Rolf Krebs.

 The three Centres are split into three research areas, with 190 lecturers, research associates and assistants working in a total of 22 research groups as well as teaching modules, supervising project-based theses, organising study weeks and leading trips on behalf of the Teaching Division.
 This combination of research and teaching guarantees that all of the IUNR’s activities are industry-focused, up to date and socially relevant.